jaseem-ti/Kubernates-Mastering/Day 03 Deployments/README.md

 ### Adding Annotations
 Annotations can pass information such as:
 - Info: "This Deployment file has been created by Saikiran Pinapathruni"
-- Email: "pinapathruni.saikiran@gmail.com"
+- Email: "tijaseem@gmail.com"
-- Owner: "Saikiran Pinapathruni"
+- Owner: "jaseem"

 ### Environment Variables
 Set environment variables at the container level: